TyrantLucifer/WizNote-command-client/README.rst

 - Support upload markdown file from local to wiz server
 - Support list all categories of wiz note
+- Support list all notes in one category

 How to install
 --------------